-Land between Main Road and Patching Hall Lane, as shown in Map 4 identified as a Settlement Buffer to maintain the separation between the urban area of Chelmsford and Broomfield village.
+Land between Main Road and Patching Hall Lane, as shown in Map 4 is identified as a Settlement Buffer to maintain the separation between the urban area of Chelmsford and Broomfield village.

-Development proposals in the Settlement Buffer should be accompanied by a professional assessment that demonstrates the proposal would not have a harmful impact on the open character and landscape of the Settlement Buffer.
-Proposals will only be supported where they conserve or, where possible enhance the openness and landscape character of the Settlement Buffer and will not result in an unacceptable reduction in the physical or visual gap between the settlements or otherwise undermine their distinct and separate identities.
+Development proposals in the Settlement Buffer will only be supported where they are in accordance with national and district level policies and they conserve or, where possible, enhance the openness and landscape character of the Settlement Buffer and will not result in an unacceptable reduction in the physical or visual gap between the settlements or otherwise undermine their distinct and separate identities.
+As appropriate to their scale and nature, development proposals should be accompanied by a Landscape and Visual Impact Assessment (or other appropriate and proportionate evidence) that demonstrates that there would be no harmful impact on the open character and landscape of the Settlement Buffer.

-5.16 In terms of land management, the Neighbourhood Plan Landscape Appraisal adds that:

-'Consideration should be given to the creation of a more open edge to the B1008 with views across agricultural land westwards and the creation of a wider grass verge with tree planting along the road in order to reinforce the gateway and break in built form.'
+5.16 In terms of land management, the Neighbourhood Plan Landscape Appraisal adds that: 'Consideration should be given to the creation of a more open edge to the B1008 with views across agricultural land westwards and the creation of a wider grass verge with tree planting along the road in order to reinforce the gateway and break in built form.

 The landowner has given permission to re-design the bank along Main Road adjoining Felsted Field.
-The scheme also includes a new bus shelter and retaining sleepers to prevent slippage of the existing bank onto the pavement below.
-Through wildflower planting on the bank, it will form part of the Broomfield in Bloom initiative.
+The scheme may also includes a new bus shelter and retaining sleepers to prevent slippage of the existing bank onto the pavement below.
+Through wildflower planting on the bank, it will enhance sustainable environments and attractive landscapes.